ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/capabilities/1-dataroles.md

 ]
 ```

-##samplePiChart Data Roles
+##samplePieChart Data Roles
-Since we are building a Pi chart, we only have two fields for now.
+Since we are building a pie chart, we only have two fields for now.
 We need a category field and a measure field.
 Let's start with the bare bones for the category field:

 ```
 {